 This will be a class for Senior exhibitors only.
-This class is a demonstration of working a single cow by separating it from the herd, driving it to the middle of the arena, holding it and lastly driving it into a pen.
+This class is a demonstration of common chores involved in sorting cattle for doctoring, weaning, branding, sifting and sorting for market.
 The contestant should demonstrate their knowledge of cattle and how to influence cattle movements with the help of a quiet and responsive horse.
-This will be an individually judged event with two and a half-minute time limit.
+This will be an individually judged event with three-minute time limit.
 This event is judged, excessive speed is discouraged.
-The contestant will also choose two turnback riders and two corner rider (optional).
-The turnback riders and corner riders may be contestants or adults and must be mounted on horseback.
-Turnback riders assist in holding the herd as the exhibitor pens the cow.
-They can also help make the selected cow move if it stalls or if the rider could use more pressure.
-Corner riders help center the herd, prevent cattle from getting in the way of the rider, and retrieve extra cattle after the cut is made.
-See RANCH CUTTING on page 121 in the Colorado 4-H Horse Show Rule Book for more information.
+Contestants will sort up to three head of cattle a run.
+No credit will be given for finishing early and each cow will be scored separately on degree of difficulty and the contestant's ability to handle the cow.
+The contestant will also choose two herd holders and a turnback rider (optional).
+The herd holders and turnback rider may be contestants or adults and must be mounted on horseback.
+Turnback riders assist in keeping the herd in the designated area.
+They may push unwanted and previously sorted cattle back into the herd.
+Turn back riders should avoid getting in the way of the contestant or doing any of the sorting.
+See RANCH CATTLE SORTING on page 104 in the Colorado 4-H Horse Show Rule Book for more information.

-- 7. Individual ranch horse awards will be given on the following basis (superintendent will use written test scores to determine the outcome in the case of a tie): - Scores for awards will be on one horse - b.
-A maximum of four scores will be totaled for an individual's score
+- 8. Individual ranch horse awards will be given on the following basis (superintendent will use written test scores to determine the outcome in the case of a tie): - a.
+Scores for awards will be on one horse - b.
+A maximum of four scores will be totaled for an individual's score - Ten points for 1st place, down to 1 point for 10th place.
+(If less than 10 in C. class, 1st place will receive 1 point for each person in the class then down to 1 point.)
+Superintendent and show management will determine scoring in classes where "no time" or "no score" is given.

 Classes: Jr. Int.
 Sr.

 Ranch Riding 111 120 130

 Ranch Horsemanship 112 121 131

 Ranch Cowhorse 122 132

 Team Roping 123 133

 Breakaway Roping 124 134

 Ranch Trail 113 125 135

-Ranch Cutting 136
+Ranch Cattle Sorting 136